MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether users can delete all user remote access connections.

 To create an all-user remote access connection, on the Connection Availability page in the New Connection Wizard, click the "For all users" option.